Tornado outbreak sequence of December 1–6, 1953: Fort Polk–Alexandria–Dry Prong–Tullos, Louisiana

-After entering Grant Parish and striking the site of the Pollock Municipal Airport, the tornado hit the town of Bentley, heavily damaging it.
-It then paralleled US 167 and struck the town of Dry Prong.
-From there, the tornado, either through reformation or just a sharp right turn, started traveling northeastward, clipping Western Breezy Hill and Western Lincecum before heavily damaging Mudville as it crossed over US 165 (which at the time was concurrent with LA 24 and LA 14).
-It then passed through the town of Selma as well as the east side of Georgetown.
-Throughout Grant Parish, the tornado destroyed two homes, many barns, and other buildings, damaged 25 other homes damaged, injured five people and caused $7.5 million in damage.
+After entering Grant Parish and striking Pollock Municipal Airport, the tornado heavily damaged the town of Bentley.
+It then paralleled US-167 and struck the town of Dry Prong.
+From there, the tornado continued along a northeasterly track, clipping the towns of Breezy Hill and Western Lincecum and heavily damaging Mudville as it crossed over US 165.
+It passed through the town of Selma as well as the east side of Georgetown.
+Throughout Grant Parish, the tornado destroyed two houses, many barns, and other buildings, then damaged 25 other homes damaged, injured five people and caused $7.5 million in damage.

 The tornado then entered La Salle Parish with catastrophic results.
-Heavy damage was done in a rural area before the tornado struck Tullos.
-Damage here was severe as approximately 60 homes and many other buildings were damaged or destroyed, two small children were killed and 15 other people were injured.
+Severe damage occurred in a rural area before the tornado struck Tullos.
+Approximately 60 houses and many other buildings were damaged or destroyed, two small children were killed and 15 other people were injured.
 Thousands of trees were damaged in this area as well, many of which were downed or splintered, before the tornado rapidly weakened and dissipated.
 Damage in and around Tullos was estimated at $2.5 million.